F5Networks/terraform-provider-bigip/website/docs/r/bigip_do.html.markdown

 * `do_json` - (Required) Name of the of the Declarative DO JSON file

-* `tenant_name` - (Required) This is the partition name where the application services will be configured.
+* `config_name` - (Required) This is the arbitarty name used to set the terraform state changes for DO resource.

 * `example.json` - Example of DO Declarative JSON